TomAtomCZ/JobQueueBundle/README.md

 ## TODO:

-Add configuration for things such as table name
+Add configuration for things such as table name?<br>
+Add logging

 ## Contributing: